-Therefore, a provision has been recognised for the best estimate of the amount that businesses may have been overcharged up to 31st March 2022.
-The estimate has been calculated using the latest Valuation Office Agency ratings list of appeals as at 31st March 2022.
-The Council's share of the provision held at this date is £1.937m being 40% and an decrease of £43k compared to the previous year (£1.980m).
+Therefore, a provision has been recognised for the best estimate of the amount that businesses may have been overcharged up to 31st March 2023.
+The estimate has been calculated using the latest Valuation Office Agency ratings list of appeals as at 31st March 2023.
+The Council's share of the provision held at this date is £0.710m being 40% and a decrease of £1.228m compared to the previous year (£1.938m).
 In 2020/21 reverted back to 40% as the 56% share was based on a one year only 75% Pilot Pooling Agreement.
 Appeals can be made on the basis of local and national issues that may impact on the Rateable Values of hereditaments.
-Estimating what appeals may be submitted from businesses in the future is problematic especially with the backdrop of varied economic reports on the potential impacts and outcomes of the COVID-19 pandemic and Brexit.